 - The first mouse was invented by Douglas Engelbart in 1964.
 It had a wooden shell, circuit board. plus a couple of two metal wheels that rolled around on the surface that the mouse was placed upon.

-- In 1972 Bill English came up with the design known as the "Ball Mouse".
-He replaced Engelbart's wheels with a ball.
+- In 1972 Bill English came up with the design known as the "Ball Mouse" by replacing Engelbart's wheels with a ball.
 The ball could detect movement in any direction thanks to interaction with two rollers that in turn spun wheels.
 The motion could be converted into electrical pulses signifying direction and speed.

 - The ball mouse was such an iconic design, that it dominated the market for many years.

 - The optical mouse was developed in around 1980.
-The advantage of an optical was that it solved an issue with the ball mouse, where the ball would pick up dirt, grease, and fluff and gradually lose functionality over time (although they could be cleaned, of course - never a particularly pleasant task!).
+The advantage of an optical device was that it solved a major issue with the ball mouse, where the ball would pick up dirt, grease, and fluff and gradually lose functionality over time (although they could be cleaned, of course - never a particularly pleasant task!).